slsa-framework/slsa/docs/spec/v1.1/verification_summary.md

 ## Purpose

-Assert that the verifier has verified an artifact or set of artifacts.
-Optionally include details about the verification process, such as the verified SLSA level(s) and the verifier's expectations.
+Describe what SLSA level an artifact or set of artifacts was verified at and other details about the verification process including what SLSA level the dependencies were verified at.

-VSAs allow software consumers to make a decision about the validity of an artifact without needing to have access to all of the attestations about the artifact or all of its transitive dependencies.
-Consumers can use VSAs to delegate complex policy decisions to some trusted party and then simply trust that party's decision regarding the artifact.
+This allows software consumers to make a decision about the validity of an artifact without needing to have access to all of the attestations about the artifact or all of its transitive dependencies.
+They can use it to delegate complex policy decisions to some trusted party and then simply trust that party's decision regarding the artifact.

-VSAs also allow software producers to keep the details of their build pipeline confidential while still communicating that some verification has taken place.
+It also allows software producers to keep the details of their build pipeline confidential while still communicating that some verification has taken place.
 This might be necessary for legal reasons (keeping a software supplier confidential) or for security reasons (not revealing that an embargoed patch has